ardiandev/restaurant-page/README.md

 ## Demo

-Check out the domo of the page (here)[https://ardiandev.github.io/restaurant-page/]
+Check out the demo of the page [here](https://ardiandev.github.io/restaurant-page/)

 ## Installation